 where the overbars indicate averaging over a time period larger than the solvent timescale and $\textbf{I}$ is the identity tensor.
 The Dirac delta distribution $\delta(t)$ indicates that the Brownian impacts are instantaneously correlated.
 The interparticle force is defined as the negative gradient of the interparticle potential $V(r)$, and because the Morse potential is spherically symmetric, we incorporate its derivative in the spherical coordinate system:

 Here, $\hat{\textbf{\textit{r}}}_{ij}=\textbf{r}_{ij}/r_{ij}$, where $\textbf{r}_{ij}=\textbf{X}_{i}-\textbf{X}_{j}$ is the separation vector from the center of particle $i$ to the center of particle $j$, and $r_{ij}=|\textbf{r}_{ij}|$.
 The summation is taken over all interacting pairs involving particle $i$.
-In LAMMPS, particle velocities and positions are advanced in time numerically using velocity Verlet integration \cite{at-87}.
+In LAMMPS, particle velocities and positions are advanced in time numerically using velocity Verlet integration \citep{at-87}.
 To model colloidal physics, the Reynolds number and the Stokes number must be small; in LAMMPS, this requires thoughtful selection of the integration time step, which we set at $\Delta t=10^{-5}a^2/D$, where $a^2/D$ is the diffusive time required for a single particle of size $a$ diffusing its size in pure solvent with diffusion coefficient $D=kT/6\pi\eta a$.
-The small time step permits only very small particle overlaps, which are resolved via a standard Heyes-Melrose algorithm \cite{hm-93}.
-This overlap resolution represents an entropic encounter that contributes appropriately to the osmotic pressure \cite{zb-12,zlr-14}.
+The small time step permits only very small particle overlaps, which are resolved via a standard Heyes-Melrose algorithm \citep{hm-93}.
+This overlap resolution represents an entropic encounter that contributes appropriately to the osmotic pressure \citep{zb-12,zlr-14}.

-We explore phase behavior in the theoretical coexistence region by preparing samples at 13 target volume fractions in the range $0.49\le\phi\le0.55$, then monitoring system crystal fraction and osmotic pressure over time. {We induce phase transitions via both freezing and melting protocols to reveal path-dependent behavior}, expecting metastable systems that retain initial liquid structure well above the freezing point and initial crystalline structure well below the melting point. {Similar to the asymmetry of approach signature observed in glasses \cite{kovacs-64, dwmnlpc-11, dpm-14, pm-16, mckenna2020looking}, non-linear kinetics (changing particle mobility as volume fraction decreases or increases contribute hysteresis to kinetic rate processes) can help the system exit metastability and reach equilibrium coexistence.
-If we obtain a final phase-separated state (same final crystal fraction) for each target volume fraction regardless of melting or freezing protocol (i.e. path independence), the resulting state can be identified as its equilibrium coexistence state.}
+We explored phase behavior within the theoretical coexistence region by preparing 13 samples at target volume fractions spanning \(0.49 \le \phi \le 0.55\), then monitoring the evolution of crystal fraction and osmotic pressure over time.
+Phase transitions were induced using both freezing and melting protocols to expose possible path dependence, where we expected metastable systems that retained their initial fluid structure well above the freezing point and crystalline structure well below the melting point.
+Similar to the asymmetric approach signatures observed in glasses \citep{kovacs-64,dwmnlpc-11,dpm-14,pm-16,mckenna2020looking}, non-linear kinetics, where particle mobility changes as \(\phi\) varies, introduce hysteresis in rate-dependent processes, potentially assisting the system in escaping metastability and reaching equilibrium coexistence.
+If the final, phase-separated state (same final crystal fraction) is identical for both freezing and melting protocols, the resulting state can be identified as the equilibrium coexistence condition.